Top 10 Must-Visit Destinations in Bavaria, Germany | Bavaria Travel Guide

 Highlights:

-• Scenic town along the Austrian border in the Bavarian Alps.
+• A scenic town along the Austrian border in the Bavarian Alps.

 • Eagle’s Nest, Königssee, Jenner Mountain, National Park.